reinterpretcat/lfs/README.md

 Final result is bootable iso image with LFS system which, for example, can be used to load the system inside virtual machine (tested with VirtualBox).

+## Troubleshooting

+If you have problems with master branch, please try to use stable version from the latest release with toolchain from archive.

 ## License